This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Such a simple question.
 Such a transformative answer.

 Lee’s response that day wasn’t just about reporting.
-It was about the fundamental disconnect between what agencies deliver and what clients need.
+It was about the fundamental disconnect between what agencies deliver and what clients actually need.

-My Challenge to You: Look at everything you deliver to clients.
+The challenge: Look at everything you deliver to clients.
 How much of it are you sending because it’s expected versus because it’s valuable?

 P.S.
 Next week: “The Legend of Tony: 390 Commits of Business Evolution” - How building a real business is exactly like completing The Legend of Zelda, and why the model decomposition breakthrough unlocks £10k+ MRR opportunities.